shen-hang/shen-hang.github.io/_pages/cv.md

   - Journal on Communications (通信学报)
   - Chinese Journal on Internet of Things (物联网学报)
   - Chinese Jouurnal of Network and Information Security (网络与信息安全学报)
+- Technical Committee Member
+  - 2024 IEEE International Conference on High Performance Computing and Communications (HPCC)
+  - 2021 Annual International Conference on Privacy, Security and Trust (PST)
+  - CCF Network and Data Communications (TCCOMM) (2015-present)
+  - International Conference on Advanced Cloud and Big Data (CBD) (2015-2021)
+  - 2021 International Conference on Pattern Recognition and Artificial Intelligence
+  - Conference on Network and Data Communications in China (NDCC) (2016, 2018)
 - Reviewer for International Conferences
   - IEEE International Conference on Parallel and Distributed Systems (ICPADS)
   - IEEE International Conference on Communications (ICC)